Update: The credit card offer in this post is no longer available. This offer has ended.…

 Because you’re also applying for the Southwest Premier Business card which has no foreign transaction fee, you can use that card for international travel and keep your Southwest Plus card at home.

 Here’s why you should get the Southwest Premier Business card.
-Southwest is offering a 50,000 point sign-up bonus after spending $2,000 on purchases in the first 3 months on all three of their credit cards: Southwest Premier, Southwest Plus, and Southwest Premier Business.
+Southwest is offering a 60,000 point sign-up bonus on all four of their credit cards: Southwest Premier, Southwest Plus, Southwest Priority, and Southwest Premier Business.

 And there’s also a 60,000 point offer on the Southwest Premier Business card when you make $2,000 in purchases in the first 3 months.